 On Nov.
 29, 1978, Bjorne Skaare became the first Norwegian-born player to appear in an NHL game when he suited up for the Red Wings in a 2-2 tie against Colorado Rockies.
 This was his one and only NHL game.

-Current Devils head coach Lindy Ruff scored his first career hat trick, on Nov.
+Current New Jersey Devils head coach Lindy Ruff scored his first career hat trick on Nov.
 29, 1981, as the Sabres beat the Islanders 5-2.

 On the same night, Paul Coffey scored two goals and added three assists in the Edmonton Oilers’ 10-2 blowout of the Winnipeg Jets.
 Wayne Gretzky added a goal and three assists in the offensive attack.